mtburnes/IoT-app-part-2/README.md

 # Quickstart for Node.js in the App Engine standard environment

+This application may or may not have security vulnerailities in it.
+Dependabot hath brought fourth a premonition of doom.

+I don't maintain this project anymore, so YMMV.

 This is the sample application for the
 [Quickstart for Node.js in the App Engine standard environment][tutorial] tutorial found in the [Google App Engine Node.js standard environment][appengine]